Transport in Nuku’alofa

 5. Rental Cars in Nuku’alofa

 Rental car depots are available in Nuku’alofa.
-Before you rent a car, you need a Visitor’s Driver’s License, which costs around TOP$40.
+Before you rent a car, check if you need a Visitor’s Drivers Licence.
 They can be picked up from the Traffic Department on Bypass Road across from St Andrews School.
 Rental cars typically cost TOP$50-$200 per day.
 Check out your options in Nuku’alofa in The Best Car Rentals in Tongatapu.

 6. Ferries to Nuku’alofa

 Nuku’alofa’s Faua Wharf is where the Interisland ferry terminal is for ferries heading to Tonga’s other islands.
-The Friendly Islands Shipping Company operates a high-speed catamaran ferry to the islands of Ha’apai, Vava’u and occasionally The Niuas.
-Ferries to ‘Eua can also be found at Faua Wharf on either the MV ‘Alaimoana or MV ‘Onemato.
+The MV Taka I Pomana and MV ‘Otuanga’ofa ferries depart to the island groups of Ha’apai, Vava’u and the Niuas.
+Ferries to ‘Eua can also be found at Faua Wharf on either the MV Maui, MV ‘Alaimoana or MV ‘Onemato.
 Up-to-date schedules can be found at the Ministry of Tourism’s Visitor Centre.
 Learn more about taking the ferry in Travelling in Tonga by Ferry.